-Cataracts are the most common cause of vision loss for people over the age of 40.
-And while they are considered to be a normal part of the aging process, there are a number of factors that can lead to early onset such as Diabetes, ultra violet radiation exposure, drugs, smoking, and nutritional deficiencies.
+Cataracts are the most common cause of vision loss for people over the age of 40, although they can develop at younger ages and even be present at birth.
+While cataracts are considered to be a normal part of the aging process, there are a number of factors that can lead to early onset such as Diabetes, ultra violet radiation exposure, drugs, smoking, and nutritional deficiencies.

 How is a cataract treated?

 The treatment of cataracts is based on the level of visual impairment they cause.